matafokka/geotiff-geokeys-to-proj4/README.md

 # Known issues

-Only like a third of EPSG datums is mapped to +towgs transforms.
-Other datums are fine to use, but you'll lose some degree of precision.

 I don't know which geokeys should take precedence over which.
 I did what seems to be logical, but I might be wrong.
 If you know anything about it, please, create an issue and describe whether I'm wrong (and how to fix it) or right (so I'll remove this text).

 # Manually updating from EPSG database

-This section is intended for the maintainers, but since there're no maintainers for now, it might be useful for the regular users.

 Unfortunately, [epsg.org](https://epsg.org) doesn't provide public access to their database.
 You need to register an account, and only then you'll be able to download database.
 Since all of that is for the users and not for bots, both client and server might change in the future, so there's no point in writing self-update script.

 To update:

-1. Clone this repo *(or navigate to `node_modules` if you want to use it from there, though, you'll lose all changes when you'll run `npm install` on your project).*
+1. Clone this repo.
 1. Run `npm install` on cloned repo.
 1. Set up [PostgreSQL](https://www.postgresql.org/) server *(other RDBMS are not supported)*.
 Default configuration should be fine, just create a user and a database for that user.
 1. Head over to [here](https://epsg.org/download-dataset.html), create an account (if you don't have one) and download PostgreSQL scripts.
 1. Extract downloaded scripts to `postgres_prep` directory.
 1. Run `npm run update-all` to update everything and rebuilds the project.
-See arguments below. **Warning: this script utilises `epsg` schema and will erase it completely!
+See arguments below. **Warning: this script utilizes `epsg` schema and will erase it completely!
 It's hardcoded and can't be changed.** To avoid data loss, create a separate database solely to run this script.
-1. **For maintainers:** commit the whole project to the GitHub and create a pull request.

 There're actually two scripts: `update-all` which has been described above and `update-existing` which will update project files from existing database.
 Both of these scripts accepts following arguments: